 The question I want to reply to today regards the meaning of the word ciò.

-I will also digress on the difference between ciò and cioè, another common and peculiar Italian word
+I will also dig into the difference between ciò and cioè, another common and peculiar Italian word.

 HOW TO USE CIO’ IN ITALIAN